Kansas Car Insurance

 - $25,000 property damage

-- $4,500 PIP
+- $4,500 personal injury protection

-Personal Injury Protection is a type of “No Fault” insurance.
+Personal injury protection is a type of “No-Fault” insurance.
 It will help cover your medical expenses and other related costs.
 The minimum PIP includes the following:

 - $4,500 per person for medical expenses